singularity-energy/open-grid-emissions-docs/docs/Methodology/Data Cleaning/CEMS Data.md

 Before imputing the missing data, we must assign an `energy_source_code` to each observation so that the appropriate emission factor can be used.
 See "[Assigning energy source codes](../Emissions%20Calculations/Assigning%20Energy%20Source%20Codes.md)" for a description of this methodology.

-When imputing missing CO2 data, if a unit has a unit-specific fuel type identified by the EPA-EIA crosswalk, we calculate co2 using a fuel-specific emission factor.
-If not (often in the cases when a unit burns multiple fuels), we fill missing data by using a plant-month weighted average emission factor of all fuels burned in that plant-month.
+When imputing missing CO2 data, we follow a four-step process:
+1. If a unit has non-missing emissions data for other hours in the same month, calculate a unit-month specific EF from the CEMS-reported fuel consumption and emissions
+2. For all remaining missing values, use a subplant and month-specific average emission factor weighted by the fuel consumption reported in EIA-923
+3. For any remaining missing values, calculate emissions based on the subplant primary fuel and fuel consumption
+4. For any remaining missing values, calculate emissions based on the fuel type assigned in the power sector data crosswalk and fuel consumption.

 Hourly CH4 and N2O emissions are then calculated based on hourly fuel consumption and fuel type (see [here](../Emissions%20Calculations/GHG%20Emissions.md) for more details)